Interview Query

 Data Analyst SQL interview questions aim to quickly evaluate your ability to extract metrics and work with data using SQL.
 You’ll usually need to write SQL queries on a whiteboard or in a code editor.

-SQL questions cover a range of topics, from asking when to use a GROUP BY statement to challenging you to create a query that supports or disproves a product metrics hypothesis.
+SQL questions cover various topics, from asking when to use a GROUP BY statement to challenging you to create a query that supports or disproves a product metrics hypothesis.

-The goal remains simple, regardless of the interview format: produce clean SQL code as fast as possible.
+Regardless of the interview format, the goal remains simple: produce clean SQL code as fast as possible.
 Data analyst SQL questions fall into three categories:

 • Easy SQL questions - These questions focus on defining SQL features, basic use cases, and differentiating between commands like ´WHERE´ and ´HAVING´.
 They may also include simple queries.

 • Intermediate SQL questions - These questions require you to write complex queries using joins, sub-queries, self-joins, and window functions.
-They may also involve They may also include analytics case studies.
+They may also include analytics case studies.

 • Hard SQL questions - These questions challenge you to write advanced queries, including the use of indices and complex SQL clauses.
 They may also include more advanced analytics case studies.